 The GE AEM05LS, $210, a CR Best Buy, aced our comfort tests and was very quiet on both low and high fan speeds.

 The GE AEM06LS, $230, was very good at cooling a small room and just as quiet as its brandmate.
 Similar models are sold for $180 at Home Depot and $160 at Sam’s Club.

 Master bedroom or playroom (250 to 400 square feet)

 To cool a bigger or busier room, you’ll want to step up to a mid-sized air conditioner.

-The LG LW8014ER, $240, was tops in its class with very good scores for cooling a medium-size room.
+The GE AEM08LT, $300, was tops in its class with excellent scores for cooling a medium-size room.
+It cruised through our brownout test, which tests if a unit can restart when voltage is low.
 But it was a bit noisy when the fan was on high.